pgorman/dangerjaunt/minirules.md

 Staves hold 3--30 charges.
 Typical staves include:

-1. Staff of Command (clerics).
-Casts Speak with Animal, Speak with Plants, or Hold Person.
+1. Staff of Command (clerics) casts Speak with Animal, Speak with Plants, or Hold Person.
-2. Staff of Healing (clerics).
-Casts Cure Light Wounds, Cure Disease (3 charges), or Raise Dead (10 charges).
+2. Staff of Healing (clerics) casts Cure Light Wounds, Cure Disease (3 charges), or Raise Dead (10 charges).
-3. Serpent Staff (clerics).
-Strikes in melee with +1 to hit and damage without expending a charge.
+3. Serpent Staff (clerics) strikes in melee with +1 to hit and damage without expending a charge.
 Upon command, the staff transforms into a large (3 HD) snake capable of rendering a man-size opponent immobile for 1--4 turns.
-4. Staff of Withering (clerics).
+4. Staff of Withering (clerics) ages ten years for each melee hit.
-On each melee hit, the target ages ten years.
-5. Staff of Cancellation (magic-users).
+5. Staff of Cancellation (magic-users) permanently disenchants a magic item.
 Single use.
-Renders the magic item it hits permanently non-magical.
-6. Staff of Wizardry (magic-users).
-Casts Light (without using a charge), Fireball, Lightning Bolt, Charm Person, Invisibility, Fly, or (once per day) Conjure Elemental.
+6. Staff of Wizardry (magic-users) casts Light (without using a charge), Fireball, Lightning Bolt, Charm Person, Invisibility, Fly, or (once per day) Conjure Elemental.
-Strikes in melee at +1 to hit for 2d6 damage without expending a charge.
+It strikes in melee at +1 to hit for 2d6 damage without expending a charge.

 ### Rings ###